Aspropyrgos railway station: Facilities

 The ground-level station is located via stairs or a ramp.
 It has 2 island platforms, with the main station buildings located on the westbound platform.
 As of (2021) the station has waiting shelters on the platforms and staffed booking office.
 There is no cafe or shop on-site.
 At platform level, there are sheltered seating, Dot-matrix display departure or arrival screens and timetable poster boards on all the platforms.
 There are lifts and stairs to both raised Island platform's.
 The station is equipped with a large car park and bus stop on the forecourt at the entrance to the station, where the local 855, 881 call.

 It is adjacent to the Thriasian Plain freight yard owned by OSE.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: